ajmal017/django-stocks/README.md

 url(r'^stocks/', include('stocks.urls'))
 ```

-- With you need debugging message please add to `loggers`
+- If you need debugging messages, please add to your `loggers` the following:

 ```python
 'stocks_debug': {